Top-10 Artificial Intelligence Startups in Canada

 In charge of all that land is a man famous for his boyish good looks and firm handshake, Justin Trudeau, who is leading the 18th largest country in the world by GDP and winning lots of friends by letting everyone there smoke weed.
 In 2017, his government pledged $125 million for a national artificial intelligence (AI) strategy which aims to increase the number of skilled graduates and researchers in the field of AI, and establish cities like Edmonton, Montreal, and Toronto as research hubs for artificial intelligence.
 While U.S. companies may be trying to steal Canada’s top AI talent, it hasn’t stopped Canada from birthing a large number of AI startups, some of which we looked at in our article on “9 Canadian AI Startups Making Canada Great Again”.
 In this article, we’ll look at the ten most funded AI startups in Canada.

-We’ve first looked at this “AI-as-a-service” offering about a year ago, and since then lots has happened.
+We’ve first looked at this “AI-as-a-service” offering about a year ago, and since then lots have happened.
 Founded in 2016, Montreal startup Element AI has received a whopping $102 million from the likes of Microsoft Ventures, Intel Capital and Nvidia to create a platform that marries academic AI research with real-world business implementations.

 Rather than offering out of the box solutions, the company engages with clients by developing a sector and client-specific roadmap to implement AI algorithms into each business, then executes these projects on a case-by-case basis aiming to maximize return on investment (ROI).
 The team has been busy since their huge investment arrived last summer, opening new offices in London and Toronto, and going on a hiring spree.
 It’s now the largest privately-owned artificial intelligence R&D lab in Canada.